 I began teaching in 2004 as a graduate student at Vanderbilt University, where I taught classes in prose fiction, drama, poetry, composition, and literary theory.
 I also worked with the Vanderbilt Center for Teaching and Vanderbilt Writing Studio, helping to train teaching assistants and to organize public workshops on writing techniques, and as an academic advisor for Vanderbilt’s College of Arts and Science.
 As a postdoctoral fellow at UCSB and as a faculty member at TAMU-CC, I taught a range of courses on modernism, media studies, adaptation, drama, theory, and film.
-In 2014 I was hired to the faculty of Portland State University, where I teach courses on these and other topics, as well as advising undergraduate English majors and minors and supervising M.A. theses and exams.
+In 2014 I joined the faculty at Portland State University, where I teach courses on these and other topics, as well as advising undergraduate English majors and minors and supervising M.A. theses and exams.

 An interview/profile about my teaching, written for the PSU English Department webpage.